notknseed/discord-bot/README.md

 13. Read 10 latest messages instead of omly the latest one

-14. bot2.py for english replies only
+14. make it english only

 # HOW TO USE ?